dzieyzone/widgetcity/all/modules/themekey_properties/README.txt

 a debug feature that shows the current values of all properties on every page including those properties provided by different modules.

 The debug values are clickable.
-If you do so you can easily start creating a Theme Switching rule from this property and value.
+If you do so, you can easily start creating a Theme Switching rule from this property and value.